Which Laser Distance Measure is Right for You?

 Make the Call: Most applications for a laser distance measure will be fine with 1/8-inch accuracy.
 But more accurate is still more accurate.

 The two major screen types you’ll find are LCD and LED.
 LED is much brighter and easier to read, including in bright sunlight.
 Many LCD displays have a backlight that helps in low light conditions, but can be tough to read in the sun.
+“Inverted” colors also help as white text on black is easier to read in the sun than black text on white.

 Make the Call: Both screen work just fine, but we prefer LED if we have a choice.